-For testing the wipe out on coin senders, the coin return test is as follows: The subscriber's line circuit is opened in position 5 of the (R-20) switch.
+For testing the wipe out on coin renders, the coin return test is as follows: The subscriber's line circuit is opened in position 5 of the (R-20) switch.
 The sender is advanced by the release of the sender (L) relay and connects ground to lead (SC) to operate the (MG) and (SN) relays in the test circuit.
-The pulsing circuit is open and the tip is connected to ground through the 1020 ohm winding of the (CO) relay, reproducing the condition of the receiver on the hook and a coin in the slot.
+The pulsing circuit is open at 333-Q4 and the tip is connected through the 1020 ohm winding of the (CC) relay, reproducing the condition of the receiver on the hook and a coin in the slot.
+Circuit, SS2-Q4, operated contacts of (CWO) relay, lead 13 winding of (CC) relay, lead 75 to ground at (X-24) cams.
+The (DWO) relay opens this path except immediately after the wipe out.
 Under this condition, the sender sends out negative coin battery on both sides of the line to return the coin, operating the (CC) relay which in turn operates the (CT) relay to ground on cam (Y-25).